 Quality and variety of food are usually good, and it depends on the hotel category.
 Eg. 4star properties usually have a better buffet than 3star property.

-Below we bring you our list of all-inclusive hotels in Croatia.
-You’ll find your typical all inclusive family resorts Croatia, and Croatia beach resorts all inclusive, but also 5 star hotels in Croatia all inclusive, as well as a variety of low-key properties for a cheap all inclusive holidays to Croatia.
+Below we bring you a detailed list of all-inclusive hotels and resorts in Croatia.
+You’ll find your typical all-inclusive family resorts, as well as all-inclusive beach resorts, but also 5-star all-inclusive hotels in Croatia, as well as a variety of low-key properties for a cheap all inclusive holidays to Croatia.

-While there aren't Pula all inclusive hotels right in Pula, you will find one in nearby Medulin.
+While there aren't any all-inclusive hotels in Pula, you will find one in nearby Medulin.

 Family Hotel Amarin, Rovinj

-The hotel is large.
-It features 280 rooms across 4 floors.
-Meals are served at the hotel buffet restaurant, while two beach bars serve light dishes.
+This family hotel features 280 rooms across 4 floors.
+Meals are served at the hotel buffet restaurant, while two beach bars serve light snacks.
 Other facilities include a spa and wellness center with an indoor swimming pool; two hotel's beaches, and an outdoor swimming pool.
-A large kids zone includes Xbox and PlayStation game room, kids' gym, lab, playroom, and a movie theatre.
-There is also a large outdoor play areas with slides, trampolines, swings, and alike.
+A large kids zone includes Xbox and play station game room, kids' gym, lab, playroom, and a movie theatre.
+There is also a large outdoor play area with slides, trampolines, swings, and alike.

 Valamar Pinia Porec

 This is a low-key three-star property located in Porec.
 It is a quite old property, but the hotel did go through a light refurbishment in 2017.
 The rooms are small and basic, but clean and comfy.
 The hotel features 170 rooms, an onsite buffet restaurant, small wellness and gym, a seawater outdoor swimming pool, and a hotel beach.
-This Croatia all inclusive hotel is also a bike-friendly hotel.
+Valamar Pinia hotel is also a bike-friendly hotel.